In an Antique Land: Style

-In an Antique Land is considered as a difficult work to categorised, wherein two reviewers will often place it in entirely different categories.
+In an Antique Land is considered as a difficult work to categorized, wherein two reviewers will often place it in entirely different categories.
 It is considered to be a stylistically curious book.
 Written after the success of Ghosh's first two books, The Circle of Reason and The Shadow Lines, and written more than a decade after the dissertation on which the book is based, In an Antique Land defies easy description and has been called "generically indefinable" and could be labelled as "narrative, travel book, autobiographical piece, historical account".
-Smith writes that the novel has been described as “a traveler’s tale, an (auto)ethnography, an alternative history, a polemic against modernisation, the personal account of an anthropologist’s research, and, perhaps less obviously, a novel”.
+Smith writes that the novel has been described as “a traveler’s tale, an (auto)ethnography, an alternative history, a polemic against modernization, the personal account of an anthropologist’s research, and, perhaps less obviously, a novel”.
 Srivastava calls the book an 'alternate anthropology', and is pushing for a 'more complex literary genre'.
 Majeed describes the story as being formed of "triangular relationship between historical reconstruction, ethnography, and literary text".
 The book depicts a factual account of Ghosh's real journey in a subjective manner, reconstructs the ancient Ben Yiju's journey, and contains a wealth of anthropological details unusual in a straightforward novel.

-However, simultaneously In an Antique Land snubs traditional ethnographical traditions by intimately describing the narrator's own fallible nature, such as going into great detail about Ghosh being assisted in cartography by local children, instead of characterising himself as the omniscient third-person narrator that is traditional in ethnographies.
+However, simultaneously In an Antique Land snubs traditional ethnographical traditions by intimately describing the narrator's own fallible nature, such as going into great detail about Ghosh being assisted in cartography by local children, instead of characterizing himself as the omniscient third-person narrator that is traditional in ethnographies.
 He also uses ‘Prologue’ and ‘Epilogue’ to title the first and final chapters, instead of ‘Preface’ and ‘Afterword’, which is more traditional in ethnographies.
-It contrasts with his doctoral thesis - which is written about rural Egyptian village life - in that it eschews present-tense in favour of narrative past-tense; the former of which pushes readers to view its contents as a constant, unchanging truth.
+It contrasts with his doctoral thesis - which is written about rural Egyptian village life - in that it eschews present-tense in favor of narrative past-tense; the former of which pushes readers to view its contents as a constant, unchanging truth.